Skip to content

 Contains a set of SQL databases For the past 30 years, Marena has been dedicated to advancing the effective use of medical-grade compression through research, innovation, design, and manufacturing of garments for long-term wellness benefits.
 Our mission is to help patients around the world heal in comfort, recover with confidence, and live better.

-On February 13, 2026, the kairos Ransomware Group listed The Marena Group on its leak site, confirming that internal files including a set of SQL databases had been exfiltrated from the medical compression garment manufacturer.
+On February 13, 2026, the kairos Ransomware Group listed The Marena Group on its leak site, claiming that internal files including a set of SQL databases had been exfiltrated from the medical compression garment manufacturer.

 Public reporting indicates that Marena, a company that has spent 30 years developing and manufacturing medical-grade compression garments for patient recovery and long-term wellness, was hit by a ransomware operation.
 The attackers extracted internal documents and databases before encrypting systems or otherwise disrupting operations.
 Available reporting describes the exposed material as containing SQL databases, though the exact number of records and the specific categories of personal information inside those databases have not been publicly detailed.
 No confirmed victim count has been released, leaving patients, employees, and business partners uncertain about whether their information is among the stolen data.